 The canonical $L^p$-interpolation provides more than mathematical smoothness; it imposes a strict ordering on information.
-The nesting property $\tilde{\mathcal{N}}(s') \subseteq \tilde{\mathcal{N}}(s)$ established in Theorem~\ref{thm:CanonicalProperties} identifies $s$ as a coarse-graining scale: increasing $s$ corresponds to systematically discarding information, strictly analogous to the flow of a renormalization group.
+The nesting property $\tilde{\mathcal{N}}(s') \subseteq \tilde{\mathcal{N}}(s)$ established in Theorem~\ref{thm:CanonicalProperties} identifies $s$ as a coarse-graining scale: increasing $s$ corresponds to systematically discarding information, strictly analogous to the irreversible flow of a renormalization group.
 This structure now enables us to construct the unitary operator $\tilde{U}(s) := J_{\tilde{\mathcal{M}}} J_{\tilde{\mathcal{N}}(s)}$, which serves as the lifted counterpart to the physical recovery path $U(s)$ originally envisioned in Section~\ref{sec:idempotency_challenge}.
 While the original path $U(s)$ was ill-defined due to the Type III obstruction, this lifted operator $\tilde{U}(s)$ is rigorously defined within the crossed-product framework.
-It acts as an information recovery process, reversing this coarse-graining by translating information from the finer-grained algebra back into the decodable sector.
-Thus, this construction not only connects the two algebras but also establishes the rigorous framework required for the unitary recovery path, which we explicitly construct in the following section.
+It acts as an information recovery process, reversing the coarse-graining by translating information from the finer-grained algebra back into the decodable sector.
+Thus, this construction not only connects the two algebras but also establishes the rigorous framework required to define the unitary recovery path, which we explicitly construct in the following section.